"A way can be a guide, but not a fixed path; names can be given, but not permanent labels." - Tao Te Ching

 Her previous books and columns focused on Nordic/Swedish culture and the home she found living with her family on a small Swedish island.

-Julie holds a B.A. in English Literature from Wellesley College, an M.Phil. in International Relations from Oxford University and was a Fulbright Scholar in Frankfurt, Germany.
-Raised in ten countries on three continents, she has worked globally as a consultant in the developing world.
+Julie holds a B.A.
+Magna cum Laude in English Literature from Wellesley College, Massachusetts, USA with a thesis on Shakespeare's tragic heroes.
+Her M.Phil. in International Relations from Oxford University focused on German-Polish relations in the 20th century.
+She was a Fulbright Scholar in Frankfurt, Germany.
+Raised in ten countries on three continents, she worked globally as a consultant in the developing world.

 As a beekeeper, gardening and micro-farming enthusiast, Julie is passionate about protecting pollinating insects and the natural world.